danog/MadelineProto/docs/TD_docs/methods/unpinChannelMessage.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Removes pinned message in the supergroup channel.
-Needs editor privileges in the channel
+Needs appropriate rights in the channel

 ### Params: